tutorgen/hpit_services/README.md

 ## <a name="PluginToc"></a> Plugin Component Specification

-A Plugin is an HPIT entity that subscribes to (listens to) certain event names, recieves transcation payloads, perfoms some arbitrary function based on the event and message payload, and may or may not return a response to the original sender of the message.
+A Plugin is an HPIT entity that subscribes to (listens to) certain event names, receives transcation payloads, perfoms some arbitrary function based on the event and message payload, and may or may not return a response to the original sender of the message.

 A plugin may listen to and define any events it wishes.
-When a tutor sends a transcation to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's transcation it will recieve a queued list of messages when it polls the HPIT server for data.
+When a tutor sends a transcation to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's transcation it will receive a queued list of messages when it polls the HPIT server for data.
 It is expected that plugins will do this type of polling periodically to see if any messages have been queued for processing by HPIT.

-When a plugin processes an event from HPIT, it will recieve all the information in the original message, including the information identifying the tutor that sent the message.
+When a plugin processes an event from HPIT, it will receive all the information in the original message, including the information identifying the tutor that sent the message.
 This identifying information is called the entity_id of the tutor.